Skip to content

 Bangor is the name of 28 towns around the world, including Bangor, County Down.
 Some of these, such as Bangor, Maine are named after either Bangor in Wales or Bangor in Northern Ireland.

-There are over 56 Northern Irish place names and over 100 place names from the Republic of Ireland that exist in different parts of the world, named after counties on the island of Ireland.
+There are over 56 Northern Irish place names and over 100 place names from the Republic of Ireland in different parts of the world, named after counties on the island of Ireland.
 Even beyond Earth, there are Irish place names.
-On Mars, there are several, including Beltra crater; Clogh crater, Dromore crater, Fenagh crater, Glendore crater, Lismore crater, Louth crater, Navan crater, Tara crater and Wicklow crater.
+On Mars, there are several, including Beltra crater, Clogh crater, Dromore crater, Fenagh crater, Glendore crater, Lismore crater, Louth crater, Navan crater, Tara crater, and Wicklow crater.

 Irish Diaspora